profolsen/pteroform/README.md

 Just like in the example above, a non-terminal can appear on the left hand side of multiple rules (The symbol 'S' is on the left hand side of both rules in this grammar).

-As with terminals (see <b>Token Options</b> above), a rule can be assigned two options: phantom and ignore.
+As with terminals (see <b>grammar.Token Options</b> above), a rule can be assigned two options: phantom and ignore.
 A rule using the phantom option will be parsed and structured, but the non-terminal on the left side of a phantom rule will not appear anywhere in the term parsed using the grammar.
 For example, if in the grammar above the rule Y were defined:
 <pre>Y [phantom] --> epsilon;</pre>